 Dawn Stodden, a senior at The University of Montana Western, has been selected to participate in the Smithsonian National Museum of Natural History "Undergraduate Research Training Program" in Washington, D.C.
 The program is a highly competitive 10-week summer research and study curriculum.
 This year, participants include undergraduates from Canada, South America, Europe, and all over the U.S. Dawn will be working with Dr. William Melson, Senior Scientist of Petrology in the Department of Mineral Sciences.

 This past fall, Associate Professor Julie Bullard presented "The Power of Documentation" at the Early Childhood State Conference.
 She also facilitated a session at this conference that resulted in a new state coalition, "The Coalition of Campus Child Cares."

-Dr. Bullard also assisted in writing "The State of Montana Early Childhood Apprentorship Program Grant".
-Western is listed as the training program for those involved in the apprentorship program.
-The apprentorship program will provide bonuses of $1800.00, paid incrementally for completed early childhood coursework and hours of training.
+Dr. Bullard also assisted in writing "The State of Montana Early Childhood Apprenticeship Program Grant".
+Western is listed as the training program for those involved in the apprenticeship program.
+The apprenticeship program will provide bonuses of $1800.00, paid incrementally for completed early childhood coursework and hours of training.
 Scholarships will also be available.

 Last November, Dr. Bullard was asked to be on the editorial board of the international Journal for Early Childhood Teacher Educators published by Elsevier.

 In January, Dr. Bullard participated in an Early Childhood Education NCATE folio review, in Washington D.C.